MathieuNls/bianca/bianca.md

 ## Performance of BIANCA

-\red{In this section, we provide insight on the performance of BIANCA by examining the projects for which best and worst results were obtained.  }
+\red{In this section, we provide insight on the performance of BIANCA by examining the projects for which best and worst results were obtained.}

+BIANCA performed best when applied to three projects: Otto by Square (100.00% precision and 76.61% recall, 96.55% F$_1$-measure), JStorm by Alibaba (90.48% precision, 87.50% recall, 88.96% F$_1$-measure), and Auto by Google (90.48% precision, 87.50% recall, 86.76% F$_1$-measure).
+It performed worst when applied to Android Annotations by Excilys (100.00% precision, 1.59% recall, 3.13% F$_1$-measure) and Che by Eclipse (88.89% precision, 5.33% recall, 10.05% F$_1$-measure), Openhab by Openhab (100.00% precision, 7.14% recall, 13.33% F$_1$-measure).
+To understand the performance of BIANCA, we conducted a manual analysis of the commits classified as _risky_ by BIANCA for these projects.

 ### Otto by Square (F$_1$-measure = 96.5%)